Breast Augmentation Surgery

 Breast augmentation surgery (or enlargement) is generally performed on women with underdeveloped breasts or on women who have experienced a decrease in breast size or shape due to pregnancy or weight loss.

 The surgery consists of lifting the breast tissue and placing an envelope containing a soft, natural-feeling implant material underneath the pectoral muscle.

-Dr. Chugay chooses to perform the majority of his breast augmentations, approximately 70% of them, with silicone implants.
-Silicone implants have a much more natural feel and have been demonstrated to have a very low leak rate (1% leak rate noted).
-Despite previous litigation against breast implant manufacturers, as of November 2006 the FDA has again approved silicone implants for use in breast augmentation.
+Dr. Chugay chooses to perform the majority of his breast augmentations, approximately 70-80% of them, with silicone implants.
+Silicone implants have a much more natural feel and have been demonstrated to have a very low leak rate (1% leak rate noted per year – 10% risk at 10 years).
+Despite previous litigation against breast implant manufacturers and concerns over an association between silicone implants and cancer, as of November 2006, the FDA has again approved silicone implants for use in breast augmentation.

 Dr. Chugay’s philosophy is to select the best and the safest materials for his patients.
 Whether you would prefer to have saline or silicone implants, Dr. Chugay will customize your surgery to give you the best result possible.

 Is Financing Available?

 Yes!
 Medical Financing is available on approved credit.
 We accept financing from CareCredit.com and LendingUSA.com.
 For more information about our Financing options

 Dr. Chugay makes the cut in the areola of the breast.
 The scar is imperceptible, and yet, the access to molding and shaping of the breast is greatest through this approach.